FAQs

 In particular, nap time can sometimes be challenging for new Buttercups, so if your child returns to Busy Bees for nap, we will encourage him/her to return to Buttercups for the afternoon (snack and play time).
 Many new Buttercups find the larger playground to be exciting and attractive; afternoon play time can therefore be an easy time to restart the transition if needed.
 Your child’s old and new teachers will reinforce that it’s okay to return to Busy Bees for short visits but will encourage him/her to return to Buttercups as soon as possible.

-Typically, we will allow your child to go back and forth between the two classrooms for two to three days before s/he is required to stay in the new classroom.
+If staffing allows, we will allow your child to go back and forth between the two classrooms for two to three days before s/he is required to stay in the new classroom.
 This is because we will be enrolling a new child in his/her place in the old classroom.
 We generally allow three days for the Busy Bees-to-Buttercups transition and two days for the Buttercups-to-Koalas transition.
 The Buttercups to Koalas transition may start mid-week (on Tuesdays, Wednesdays or Thursday) to ensure that the Buttercup space is available for another child the following Monday.
-This can be discussed in more detail at the transition meeting.

 Transitions most often go smoothly but we are always prepared for challenges.
 You can support your child’s transition by remaining positive about the new classroom and matter-of-fact if your child wants to return to the younger classroom for a short visit.